825 Leave Policies

 1. Each employee who is on military leave shall be paid his/her salary or compensation for a period, or periods, not exceeding twenty (20) working days in any one (1) calendar year.

 2. Holidays and scheduled off duty days do not count toward the twenty (20) workdays allowed.

 3. During the twenty (20) day period, the employee continues to earn regular pay, service credit, and applicable annual and sick leave accruals.
 All other rights and benefits continue to which the employee is otherwise entitled.

 4. A regular employee who has exhausted the twenty (20) days of paid leave in any one calendar year may elect to use accrued annual leave.
-In addition, a regular employee may use accrued sick leave if the employee provides proof to the President or designee that he/she was sick while serving in the armed forces.
+An employee may use up to five (5) days of sick leave in lieu of annual leave for the purpose of not having to take leave without pay.
+In addition, a regular employee may use additional accrued sick leave if the employee provides proof to the President or designee that he/she was sick while serving in the armed forces.

 5. An employee on terminal leave is entitled to use his/her twenty (20) days of paid military leave with no loss of rights or benefits to which the employee is otherwise entitled.

 6. Employees must furnish certification from competent military authority of the dates active duty was actually performed.

 7. Longevity credit will not be affected.

 8. Employees are entitled to additional paid leave if called to active duty pursuant to T.C.A. § 58-1-106.

 1. Military leave with partial pay shall be granted to all employees who are called to active duty by the President of the U.S. or under the authority of a Governor as members of the Reserve or National Guard as provided by applicable Tennessee Executive Orders.